Rare 1800’s Crow Indian beaded Tomahawk drop. Measures 26” x 3”1/2 wide. $4750

 BILLY THE KID TINTYPE PHOTO.
 2ND KNOWN AUTHENTICATED WITH GOOD PROVENANCE.

 This amazing photo image is only the second positively documented, analyzed photographic image of Billy The Kid, as well as the only known group image known to include BTK.
-Possessing metculous and irrefutable Texas/New Mexico Anderson family provenance dating back three generations.
+Possessing meticulous and irrefutable Texas/New Mexico Anderson family provenance dating back three generations.
 As well as 101 years of continuous Anderson family possession and safekeeping.
-The subject photograph being the only as yet unearthed group image of BTK, Positively established through both scientific and forensic study, and even more importantly, crucial and continuous Anderson family chain of provenance dating back from the present day, back to 1918, when Tomas Anderson SR, received the photo directly, and with positive affirmation of identification of it containing Billy The Kid.
+The subject photograph being the only as yet unearthed group image of BTK, positively established through both scientific and forensic study, and even more importantly, crucial and continuous Anderson family chain of provenance dating back from the present day, back to 1918, when Tomas Anderson SR, received the photo directly, and with positive affirmation of identification of it containing Billy The Kid.
 Coming from, and given to Anderson’s grandfather by the widow of David Lawrence Anderson, grandfather 2nd cousin Billy Wilson, who rode with and befriended BTK during the Lincoln County War, and who was thought to have been given the photo to hold as safekeeping prior to BTK’S 1881 murder.
 P.O.R

-PLAINS WAR BONNET.
+PLAINS INDIAN WAR BONNET.

 Northern Plains war bonnet.
 Black dyed turkey feathers arrayed on felt with detailed beadwork, with brass boss and bells.
 Measures 11” high x 15” wide. $1995